alvinreihans/note-app/README.md

-Personal notes app.
-A project from Dicoding, but with some changes i.e. removal of react class component, use of react hook, and local storage feature.
+# Personal Notes App

+This project is a personal notes application originally from a Dicoding course.
+It has been customized with modern practices including the removal of React class components in favor of React hooks.
+Additionally, it features a local storage capability for saving notes directly in the browser.